-- Approval will be issued by the Dean's representative, typically the Associate Dean and Director of International Programs in Agriculture (IPIA).
+- Following Business Office approval, final approval will be issued by the Dean’s representative, typically the Associate Dean and Director of International Programs in Agriculture (IPIA).

-- The approval will be forwarded to ISS for visa processing.
+- Approval will be forwarded to ISS for visa processing.

 Insufficient advanced planning can ruin a visit and create headaches for everyone involved.
 Note the following.